 - Width (measures player width during playback)

-- Page URL (page on which player is embedded)
+- Page URL (page on which the player is embedded)

 Video analytics platforms also provide you with the following network-related important information about your videos’ audiences: